cmelchior/spanner/README.md

 ## Why should I benchmark?

-## Benchmarking with Gauge
+## Benchmarking with Spanner

-Each invocation of Gauge is called a *Run*.
+Each invocation of Spanner is called a *Run*.
 Each run consists of 1 benchmark class and one or more methods.

 A run has different *axis'*, e.g. method to run, parameters to use and VM parameters.